hypre-space/hypre/src/docs/README.md

     deactivate

-To view the output, open a browswer and navigate to the following to see the user and reference manuals (adjust the path as needed):
+To view the output, open a browser and navigate to the following links to see the user and reference manuals (adjust the path as needed):

     file:///home/falgout2/hypre/src/docs/usr-manual-html/index.html
     file:///home/falgout2/hypre/src/docs/ref-manual-html/index.html